Claremont Home and South Port Community Nursing Home have been part of the fabric of the City of Port Phillip for decades.

-Claremont Home at 286 Albert Road, South Melbourne has been in operation since 1956 when it was established following donations from members of the local community and the South Melbourne Community Chest.
+Claremont Home at 286 Albert Road, South Melbourne commenced operation in 1956 when it was established following donations from members of the local community and the South Melbourne Community Chest.
 It was established to ensure local people could spend their later years, when care may be needed, in familiar surroundings.

 Over the years the Albert Road site was developed to a 56 bed aging-in-place facility with a well regarded reputation within the local community.